satori-stan/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I have a number of doubts about the usability of the techniques in a real-life scenario.
 I remember a quote that says that humans are classification machines.
-We subconciously classify everything we see (the keyword being subconciously) and the procedures used in this project consume quite a lot of resources.
+We subconsciously classify everything we see (the keyword being subconsciously) and the procedures used in this project consume quite a lot of resources.
 That being said, I do understand that the main point is to understand what happens under the hood when we use neural network classifiers.

 I would like to explore for example, what happens when we have vehicles that mostly obstruct our view (trucks for instance).
 For efficiency, we are defining ranges in which to search for vehicles, but it may be the case that one vehicle is all we see.

 Also relevant are vehicles on the other side of the road.
 Not for the main project video, mind you, but at least one of the challenge videos is for a two way road.
 All the training examples used are for the backs of cars.

 Furthermore, in night time situations we may only have head and tail lights to guide us.
-All the HOG features to tell a car appart by its shape will very much become useless.
+All the HOG features to tell a car apart by its shape will very much become useless.

 Using more examples to train the classifier would definitively help with identifying other vehicle types and those that are in different directions of travel.
 It may very well get rid of some of my false positives.
 Implementing a procedure to read pre-labeled pictures like those in the Udacity datasets would be very valuable indeed.
 In real life situations I would expect to have a way to mark videoclips for review when a car is unsure of a classification.

 Additionally, training an SVM is hard work with figuring out the set of parameters to use.
 An automatic grid search with 5 variations of each parameter resulted in a search of 24 hours in an AWS instance!
-That is, even with a three process paralell search it still took a significant amount of time...
+That is, even with a three process parallel search it still took a significant amount of time...
 I couldn't find any parameters to use the GPU instead of the CPU for this calculation.
 There is an SVM class in TensorFlow, so it might be a better alternative.